rperez025/leaflet-challenge/README.md

    * Imported and visualized the data by doing the following:
         - Used Leaflet and created a map that plots all the earthquakes from my dataset based on their longitude and latitude.
            > My data markers reflected the magnitude of the earthquake by their size and the depth of the earthquake by color.
 Earthquakes with higher magnitudes should appear larger, and earthquakes with greater depth should appear darker in color.
+        - Included popups that provided additional information about the earthquake when its associated marker was clicked.
+        - Created a legend that will provide context for my map data.

+2. Part 2 - Gather and Plot More Data: Illustrate the Relationship between Tectonic Plates and Seismic Activty

+   Plotted a second dataset on my map to illustrate the relationship between tectonic plates and seismic activity.
+I pulled in this dataset and visualized it alongside my original data in Part 1.
+I used the data on tectonic plates [https://github.com/fraxen/tectonicplates](https://github.com/fraxen/tectonicplates).

 **RESOURCES AND REFERENCES**
 During the challenge, I referenced the following to aid in my understanding and completion of the assignment: